Spring Lawn Disease to Watch for This Spring in South Carolina

 As the cooler temperatures of late winter give way to the warmer and wetter weather of spring, our South Carolina lawns become vulnerable to a new threat.
 Lawn diseases and fungus can wreak havoc on your lawn this spring if you’re not ready for it.
 Persistent monitoring and fast action are the best ways to avoid damage and devastation at the hand of spring lawn diseases.
-Here are a few of the most common spring lawn diseases in South Carolina.

 One of the most common lawn diseases to watch out for in your South Carolina lawn is brown patch.
 This fungal disease causes thinning patches of light-brown grass throughout your lawn.
 These patches are usually circular in shape and range in size from a couple inches to several feet in diameter.
 Brown patch affects all grass species in South Carolina and is most common in the late spring when daytime temperatures reach 75 degrees and nighttime temperatures hover around 60 degrees.
 The more moisture on your lawn, whether it be dew, consistent rain, or pooling water, causes the disease to grow and spread even faster.